Analysis: Seven things we learned about the Seahawks from the NFL combine

 Also, receiver might be a bigger priority than you think as the Seahawks get into the heart of the offseason.

-INDIANAPOLIS — It’s been a dizzying first few days here at the NFL Combine of press conferences with coaches and general managers and lots of just trying to hear what people are saying.
+INDIANAPOLIS — It’s been a dizzying first few days here at the NFL combine of news conferences with coaches and general managers and lots of just trying to hear what people are saying.

 Here are what are some of my major impressions after all of that on issues related to the Seahawks: